rainbowgeeks/rainbowgeeks.github.io/README.md

-This repo contains the documentation for the Volunteering matcher application.
+This repo contains the documentation for the Volunteering matcher application, https://rainbowgeeks.github.io/.